Shikhar253/EdTech/README.md

 - Firestore: For Database
 - GitHub Pages: For hosting

+## 🤝 Most Creative Use of GitHub

+We are using GitHub for **Collaboration**.
+GitHub makes it easy to share code with others and helps a lot in collaboration.
+GitHub makes it easy to set up a project and get started.
+GitHub makes it easy to implement the **CI/CD workflow** and makes the deployment process easy. **Deploying** the project on GitHub helped us to get the project deployed on the network to be accessed by other people.

 ## ⛅ MLH- Best Use of Google Cloud

 We are using Firebase for **database and authentication**.
 Cloud Firestore is a flexible, scalable real-time, high-performance database for mobile, web, and server development from Firebase and Google Cloud.
 Firebase is a free service and easy to use.